toxroxmysox/artisinal-monsters-obsidian/README.md

 If you want to use the script:
 Dependencies are in the maven file and other than that script is easy to run if familiar with Java.
 If using another monster file just set the file location to its respective area.
 Other than that message me or raise issue if needed.
-*Update* The parsers used to scrape the markdown statblocks and convert them into the json format for obsidian is included in the repo as well.
+**Update:** The parsers used to scrape the markdown statblocks and convert them into the json format for obsidian is included in the repo as well.
 It will likely take some touchup editing to make it work for you, as I used an LLM for assistance, but it should be more than a good starting point.

 5e Artisanal Monster Database Licensing